Type Variance

 Now, it is not safe to consider nonCovariantCity as an object of type NonCovariantOf<Noun>.

-Were we allowed to do this, we could have the following declaration:
+Were we allowed to do this, we could write a Noun into prop, invalidating the original type.

 in input and output positions, as it is being used to both read and write to